DWAE86/CNN-Plate-recognition/README.md

 # CNN-Plate-recognition
-A plate recognition model baseed
+A plate recognition model based on tensorflow CNN.